When the Second World War broke out, little did Andy Duncan know that he would uncover a plot on Australian soil.

 Andy looked for work less physically demanding than the sexton’s position he had left in Amherst, but his clerical skills were not in high demand.
-In a town like Beaufort, you had to wait for someone to retire before those kind of jobs opened up.
+In a town like Beaufort, in the midst of the Great Depression, you had to wait for someone to retire before those kind of jobs opened up.

 Jane’s mother died in November 1934, leaving Jane to run the house and stretch the family budget.